scientific-python/upload-nightly-action/README.md

       interval: "weekly"
 ```

-# Access
+## Access to the ``scientific-python-nightly-wheels`` space

-To request access to the repository, please open an issue on [this action's
+To request access to the wheel channel, please open an issue on [the upload action's
 repository](https://github.com/scientific-python/upload-nightly-action).
 You can
 then generate a token at `https://anaconda.org/scientific-python-nightly-wheels/settings/access`
 with permissions to _Allow write access to the API site_ and _Allow uploads to Standard Python repositories_,
 and add the token as a secret to your GitHub repository.

 # Using nightly builds in CI